Digital River coordinated fulfillments

 Digital River handles fulfillment_order.shipped

 events emitted by our fulfillment services.
-The ultimate source of these events are shipment notifications sent by the product's fulfiller.
+The ultimate source of these events is shipment notifications sent by the product's fulfiller.

 You can listen for fulfillment.created